Dcoin Exchange Review

 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Dcoin Exchange consists of four parts: general information, fees, deposit methods and security.

 Dcoin Exchange is a quite new cryptocurrency exchange from Switzerland.
-The only other Swiss exchanges we list in our Cryptocurrency Exchange List are Lykke Exchange, Exrates, Vaultoro and WCX.
+The only other Swiss exchanges we list in our Cryptocurrency Exchange List are Lykke Exchange, Exrates and Vaultoro.
 But we do see more and more exchanges moving to Switzerland, primarily for tax purposes.

 The team behind the Dcoin Exchange apparently, according to information on its website, consists of people from prominent tech companies such as Google, Baidu, 360 and “other world renowned IT companies”.

-The Dcoin Exchange launched in May 2018 so has only been around for a little bit more than a year.
+The Dcoin Exchange launched in May 2018 so has only been around for a little bit less than two year.
 In spite of that, Dcoin Exchange has incredibly trading volumes.
-On the date of writing this review, 28 June 2019, Dcoin Exchange had a 24 hour trading volume of USD 1.294 billion.
+On the date of first writing this review, 28 June 2019, Dcoin Exchange had a 24 hour trading volume of USD 1.294 billion.
 This made it the exchange in the world with the 21st highest 24 hour trading volume.
+On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume was roughly the same (USD 1.23 billion), but the relative place on Coinmarketcap’s list of exchanges based on 24 hour trading volumes was now place no 29.
 Needless to say, you don’t have to worry about liquidity if you trade at this platform.

 Dcoin Exchange promotes three advantages with its trading platform (other than a deep orderbook): security, efficiancy and intuitive and helpful user experience.
 Within the area of user experience, they also mention that they do have 24/7 customer support.
 The latter is extremely helpful, especially considering that this exchange – like many other exchanges – have traders that reside in different time zones.